tianocore-docs/edk2-DscSpecification/2_dsc_overview/22_build_description_file_format.md

 the included file is read in by tools in the exact position of the file, and is functionally equivalent of copying the contents of the included file and inserting (paste) the content into the DSC file.

-Macros, defined in this file, are not permitted in the path or file name of the !include statement, as these files are included prior to processing the file for macros.
-If the path starts with a "$" character, then one of the system environment variables, `$(WORKSPACE)`, `$(EDK_SOURCE)`, `$(EFI_SOURCE)`, or `$(ECP_SOURCE)` is being used; only these system environment variables are permitted to start the path of the included file.

 The following examples show the valid usage of the `!include` statement.